-Immuron Limited (ASX: IMC, NASDAQ: IMRN), is an Australian biopharmaceutical company focused on developing and commercializing orally delivered targeted polyclonal antibodies for the treatment of inflammatory mediated and infectious diseases.
-Immuron has a novel and safe technology platform with one commercial asset generating revenue.
-In Australia, Travelan® is a listed medicine on the Australian Register for Therapeutic Goods (AUST L 106709) and is indicated to reduce the risk of travelers’ diarrhea (TD) and minor gastro-intestinal disorders and is antimicrobial.
-In Canada, Travelan® is a licensed natural health product (NPN 80046016) and is indicated to reduce the risk of travelers’ diarrhea.
-In the U.S., Travelan® is sold as a dietary supplement for digestive tract protection.
-Immuron’s lead clinical candidate, IMM-124E, is presently in Phase II trials in severe alcoholic hepatitis (SAH) and pediatric nonalcoholic fatty liver disease (NAFLD).
-The company has plans to develop a U.S. registration dossier for IMM-124E for travelers’ diarrhea.
-Immuron’s second clinical-stage asset, IMM-529, targets Clostridium difficile infections (CDI), and is currently in a clinical trial in CDI patients.
-These products, together with the Company’s other preclinical immunotherapy pipeline products currently under development targeting immunerelated and infectious diseases, are anticipated to meet pressing needs in the global immunotherapy market.
+Immuron Ltd. (NASDAQ: IMRN; ASX: IMC), is an Australian biopharmaceutical company focused on developing and commercializing orally delivered polyclonal antibodies for the treatment of inflammatory mediated and infectious diseases.
+Immuron’s technology platform utilizes highly specific vaccines for the generation of hyperimmune antibody-rich bovine colostrum, providing a means of antimicrobial therapy without the drawbacks of antibiotics to treat gut-mediated diseases.
+The Company currently markets Travelan®, which is a listed medicine on the Australian Register for Therapeutic Goods, in Australia to reduce the risk of travelers’ diarrhea (TD).
+In Canada, Travelan® is a licensed natural health product and is indicated to reduce the risk of travelers’ diarrhea.
+In the U.S. Travelan® is sold as a dietary supplement for digestive-tract protection.
+Immuron’s lead clinical drug candidate, IMM-124E, is presently in Phase II trials in severe alcoholic hepatitis (ASH), and pediatric non-alcoholic fatty liver disease (NAFLD), respectively.
+The Company recently announced plans to pursue clinical development of IMM-124E through a formal FDA registration pathway as a drug to specifically prevent travelers’ diarrhea.
+Immuron’s second clinical-stage asset, IMM-529, targets Clostridium difficile infections (CDI), and is presently in a clinical trial in CDI patients.
+The Company plans to file an IND with the FDA in [month or quarter or ?
+2019] targeting treatment of recurrent CDI.

-Immuron’s near-term objective is to obtain FDA approval for IMM-124E (Travelan®) to treat travelers’ diarrhea
+- IMRN’s near-term objective is to obtain FDA approval for IMM-124E (Travelan®) to treat travelers’ diarrhea

-Immuron sales surged by 66% in 3QFY19, and YTD (March 31) sales reached AUD 1.7M, a 22%YoY increase
+IMRN sales surged by 66% in 3QFY19, and YTD (March 31) sales reached AUD 1.7M, a 22%YoY increase

 - In Australia, Q3 sales of Travelan® surged ahead, growing 73% YoY, and in the U.S. Q3 sales were similarly strong, growing 60% YoY

-Immuron receives U.S. patent on drug composition to treat Clostridium difficile
+IMRN receives U.S. patent on drug composition to treat Clostridium difficile